 PREPARING FOR GYNECOMASTIA SURGERY:

-Smoking and all nicotine cessation are recommended for at least 2-4 weeks prior to this procedure as significant wound healing complications can occur otherwise.
+Smoking and all nicotine cessation are recommended for at least 2-4 weeks before this procedure as significant wound healing complications can occur otherwise.
 This includes e-cigarrettes, patches, and gum.

 Any medications and supplements which cause an increased risk of bleeding should also be stopped 2 weeks prior to any major surgery.
 Please see our list of medications and supplements to avoid.
 As always, make sure to check with your doctor before stopping any medications.

-In the preoperative area, your surgeon will place detailed surgical markings on your breasts and chest wall for planned liposuction, incisions, and/or fat grafting as appropriate.
+In the preoperative area, your surgeon in Chesterfield, MO will place detailed surgical markings on your breasts and chest wall for planned liposuction, incisions, and/or fat grafting as appropriate.
 Procedures are usually performed under general anesthesia.
 Liposuction will be performed through tiny stab incisions only ¼” to ½” long in the armpit, areola, or breast fold as needed.
 Any residual firm tissue will be excised through an incision usually hidden along the areola border (the pigmented flat part of the nipple complex).
 A small extension may be needed depending on the size of the areolas.
 If significant excess skin removal is needed, the nipples may be detached from the chest wall and a mastectomy will be performed.
 The incisions will be meticulously closed along the breast fold with special absorbable sutures.
 A medical skin glue will be placed on top of this to seal out bacteria.
 Thin surgical drain tubes may or may not be placed to help remove any fluid during your healing process.
 You will be placed in a postoperative compressive vest that needs to be worn at all times other than bathing for the first 2 weeks, and nightly for an additional 2 weeks.

 RECOVERY FROM GYNECOMASTIA SURGERY